nitanshu/nitanshu.github.io/projects/index.md

 ## [OnePermission(2017)](https://onepermission.com)

 Engage agencies or freelancers without giving away your passwords.
 A simple click of a button allows you to provide and revoke access at any time giving you complete control over your domain.
-Technologies/API: Ruby, Rails, Jquery, Jscript, SAML IDP, Dropbox api V2, Github api, Google admin and analytics api, WordPress api, Facebook api, HighChart, OAUTH2, Brakeman, Mina

 ## Steps(2016-17)

 Take Steps is an initiative to add a missing link between two professionals from the same network.
 What makes it different is the idea that it connects a mentor and mentee based on similar professional interests in a mutual beneficial manner.

 ## [Docademic(2016)](https://docademic.com/)

-Description: It is basically for both doctors and patients where a doctor can read journals about of their speciality and contact other doctor for help.
-Patient can store all their medical history.
+It is basically for both doctors and patients where a doctor can read journals about of their speciality and contact other doctor for help.Patient can store all their medical history.

 ## [Drawing View(2015-2016)](http://drawingview.com/)